KayinCheung/KayinCheung.github.io/README.md

 ### 3) Interact with existing transaction
-Enter the transaction ID here and click one of the two buttons to interact with the transaction.
+On your dashboard, click on the transaction to view details.

 #### Buyers
 Buyers can release funds to seller, or raise escrow escalation.